Rupthuz/Portfolio-2---Memory-game/README.md

 # Features

+The website comprises two pages: the login page, where you can read the game rules, create your username, and start the game, and the game page, where you can actually begin playing the memory game.
+On this page, you can view your player name and also check your timer.

 ## Login Page
 Subsequent to the display of the website logo, the login page affords users the capability to establish their player name, concurrently presenting an opportunity to gain a comprehensive understanding of the game rules.